Stealth Acquisitions Domain Name

 6. What type of barriers do you see in this potential acquisition?

-Buy-side brokers should also be able to drill down, identify and contact the rightful domain name owner.
+They will then attempt to drill down into the fine details and identify – and contact – the rightful domain name owner.
 The buy-side broker should also be able to act as a buffer between buyer and seller and remove any emotion from a potential deal.

-1. Identify ownership, and research if asset is available
+1. Identify ownership and research if the name is available

 3. Negotiate